Sign Up for Ross Communications

 Students who successfully complete the Specialization in Management Science and meet employment requirements may be eligible for the 24-month STEM OPT extension.

 The courses that qualify for this specialization in management science are listed here.
-New courses will be reviewed annually.
+The curriculum is reviewed every 3 years.

 Students can begin taking courses in the first year of their MBA; however, the Specialization in Management Science is not officially reflected on your transcript until the start of your second year.

 Yes, as long as you successfully complete the requirements for the MBA, you will still be able to earn an MBA without the Specialization in Management Science.

 Students will have the opportunity to opt-in and out one time.
 Once you opt out you will not be able to opt back in.